rails/rails/guides/source/active_record_querying.md

 LIMIT 1
 ```

-NOTE: Remember that, if `find_by` return more than one registry, it will take just the first and ignore the others.
+NOTE: Remember that, if `find_by` returns more than one registry, it will take just the first and ignore the others.
 Note the `LIMIT 1` statement above.

 Find or Build a New Object
 --------------------------